Akamas Docs

 The following playbook terminates all instances with the specified name (or any other tag).
 It requires the following arguments:

-• instance_name: the name instances name
+• instance_name: the name of the instance

 • region: the selected AWS region